Wheelie uses Intel’s AI camera to let people in wheelchairs get around using facial expressions

-A funny thing happens when people start to use Wheelie, an AI system that translates facial expressions into movements for motorized wheelchairs, according to Hoobox Robotics CEO Paulo Gurgel Pinheiro.
+A funny thing happens when people start to use Wheelie, an AI system that translates facial expressions into movements for motorized wheelchairs, said to Hoobox Robotics CEO Paulo Gurgel Pinheiro.

-“The facial expression to move forward is a kiss so when the users perform a [first] kiss, their wheelchair starts to move forward, and they feel so happy that they start to smile, but a smile is to stop the wheelchair, and so the wheelchair stops,” he said.
+“The facial expression to move forward is a kiss, so when the users [first] perform a kiss, their wheelchair starts to move forward, and they feel so happy that they start to smile, but a smile is to stop the wheelchair, and so the wheelchair stops,” he said.

-The Wheelie kit uses the Intel RealSense 3D camera to add facial expression control to any motorized wheelchair was first conceived in research by Pinheiro and others at a university in Brazil.
-Today trials are underway for an initial batch of 60 users in the United States.
+The Wheelie kit uses the Intel RealSense 3D camera to add facial expression control to any motorized wheelchair and was first conceived through research by Pinheiro and others at a university in Brazil.
+Today, trials are underway for an initial batch of 60 users in the United States.

-On average, Pinheiro said, user travel roughly half a mile a day and send more than 400 signals to the system.
+On average, Pinheiro said, users travel roughly half a mile a day and send more than 400 signals to the system.

 Wheelie is made primarily for people who lack the ability to move their body below their face or neck, and it can recognize up to 10 facial expressions — like a wrinkled nose or brow, a kiss, a wink, or raised eyebrows.

-Each user can decide which expression they like best to move forward, backward, right, or left.
+Each user can decide which expression they prefer as a signal to move forward, backward, right, or left.

 “Most of our users like to use a kiss to move forward because it’s a positive expression and it’s easy to remember.
 Most of them like to use tongue out to go backward,” he said.
 “But to stop, they prefer to use a smile, so it can be a shy smile, full smile, half-smile … I don’t know why, but they like to use a smile to stop the wheelchair,” Pinheiro said.